WangHewei16/B25-based-Information-Retrieval-System/README.md

 ### 1.1 Documents

-The documents are contained in the documents directory.
+The documents are contained in the ``documents" directory.
 Documents are organised in subdirectories according to their document ID.
 Each file in a subdirectory contains one document.
 The document ID is the filename.
 All files are plain text.

 ### 1.2 Standard Queries

-The file ``[queries.txt](files/queries.txt)'' contains the standard queries for evaluation.
+The file ``files/queries.txt'' contains the standard queries for evaluation.

 Each query is on a new line, with the query ID before the query keywords.
 In total there are 82 queries.